stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 3 means **as expected**, 1 means **hugely over expected** and 5 means **hugely under expected**.
 It’s rare to have a 1 and its rare to have a 5.
 Yourself and your team vote privately at the same time and then share it with everybody to compare the results.

-You could use [Mentimeter](https://www.mentimeter.com/) but I’m sure a Google Sheet would do too.
+You can use [Mentimeter](https://www.mentimeter.com/) but I’m sure a Google Sheet would do too.

 ### Compare the score